percona/pmm-doc/docs/how-to/upgrade.md

 ## Update the Server

 !!! caution alert alert-warning "Known issues for older versions"
     - Upgrading to PMM 2.32.0 from older versions fails.
-We recommend upgrading directly to2.33 or latest version.
+We recommend upgrading directly to 2.33 or the latest version.
 For more information, see the [troubleshooting topic](../how-to/troubleshoot.md#pmm-server-fails-while-upgrading).

     - PMM versions prior to 2.33.0 may not show the latest versions available with instances created from the AWS marketplace in specific environments, including AWS.
-For solution, see the [troubleshooting](../how-to/troubleshoot.md#pmm-server-not-showing-latest-versions-available-with-the-instances-created-from-aws) section.
+For a solution, see the [troubleshooting](../how-to/troubleshoot.md#pmm-server-not-showing-latest-versions-available-with-the-instances-created-from-aws) section.

 Client and server components are installed and updated separately.